Buća: Service in Serbia

 The first known Buća was Tripe Mihov (Trifun Buća, Трифун Бућа).
 Kotoran families held high offices in the Serbian court, and the most notable was the Buča family, while the most notable individual was Nikola Buća.
 Nikola and Toma Pavlov, another notable Kotoran, traded in salt.

+As trusted diplomats in the service of the Serbian Nemanjić dynasty, members of the Buća family traveled to the court of the House of Valois.
+Through these high-level embassies, they established a direct connection with the French royal house, which subsequently granted them the prestigious right to bear the fleur-de-lis on their family coat of arms.
+According to historical records, this right was earned through high-level diplomatic missions undertaken by Trifun Buća during his embassy to Charles, Count of Valois in 1308 and later by Nikola Buća during a mission to the court of John II of France in 1351.
+As a result of this prestigious concession, the blue lily on a golden field (azure, a fleur-de-lis or) became a central and defining element of the Buća family's coat of arms.

 The Buća were among the wealthiest and most powerful of Kotor (Kingdom of Serbia and Serbian Empire).
 Founded later with the House of Drago, it gave rise to one of the most important families in the region: the House of Drago-Bučić.

 Service in the Republic of Ragusa

 A branch of the family moved to Šibenik in 1449, while another branch had earlier moved to Dubrovnik in the 14th century.
 The latter, between 1440 and 1640 counted 30 members of the Great Council, representing 1.36% of total.
 In these two hundred years, they also got 27 senatorial positions (1.36%), five Rectors of the Republic (0.21%), five members of the Minor Council (0.23%), but were never Guards Justice.